Blog / EPPP Pass Rates: First-Time, PsyD vs PhD, and Retakes

 For everyone: Take a diagnostic practice exam before you do anything else.
 Your domain scores are more predictive of your outcome than any population-level statistic.
 Use the data, not the anxiety.

 If you want a prep platform that adapts to your specific weak areas and uses application-based questions that match the real EPPP's style, try thePsychology.ai free for 7 days.
-Three users have passed using the platform so far, with prep times of 1 to 2 months.
+Ten users have told us they passed (as of August 2026), most after one to four months of study.

 The EPPP is not a formality.
 But it's also not a wall.
 It's a gate, and the data shows that the vast majority of well-prepared candidates walk through it.